Substance Use

 Benzodiazepines act on the brain and nerves to produce a calming effect.
 (3) (4)

-Diazepam is typically used for the short-term relief of anxiety, tension, and muscle spasms.
+Diazepam is used to treat anxiety, tension, and muscle spasms.
 It’s also used to relieve symptoms of alcohol withdrawal, such as tremors, agitation, and hallucinations.
 Medical professionals may also use it before surgery to relieve anxiety and produce drowsiness.
 (5

 Diazepam may also be prescribed for short-term relief of trauma-related anxiety, which could include military combat, violence, or abuse.
-Diazepam can also be helpful for people facing an unusually stressful life situation.
-However, diazepam use should be limited and only taken under a medical professional’s guidance due to the risk of addiction.
+This drug can also be helpful for people facing an unusually stressful life situation.
+However, use should be limited and only taken under a medical professional’s guidance due to the risk of addiction.
 (6

 Diazepam Side Effects